 A conversation with the ombudsman is confidential: there is a duty of confidentiality.
 The ombudsman will discuss with you the ways in which the problem might be solved.
 This could be achieved by:

 - offering advice

-The Ombudsman will contact the individual or body in question.
+The ombudsman will, with your permission, contact the individual or body in question.
 Only those who are directly involved are informed about the nature of the problem or complaint.
 Everyday experience in other universities has shown that most complaints/problems can be resolved through mediation.

 In the event that mediation is no longer possible or has not yielded results, a formal investigation can be initiated.
 You can request this from the ombudsman.
 In that case, the complaint will always be put in writing.

 The ombudsman has a number of powers during the investigation.
 For example, it can request information from third parties, engage experts and examine the situation on the spot.